 I take the time to listen, ask the right questions and think about your health concerns in a holistic, integrative manner.
 Your care should feel insightful and personalized.
 My goal is that you leave my office feeling heard, respected, empowered and informed with a realistic expectation of how long it may take to feel better.

-I recommend treatment that is integrative, evidence-based, generally safe and well tolerated.
+I recommend treatment that safe, integrative and evidence-based.
 I will inform you of both the anticipated benefits as well as any known risks such as the possible aggravation of preexisting symptoms, known side effects and the potential for drug-herb-nutrient interactions.
 I will also advise you of any associated costs and alternative courses of action so that you feel confident in making an informed decision about your care every step of the way.

 Treatment may be initiated to some extent during your initial visit.
 In many cases your full care plan is laid out in your second visit when we review the results of any laboratory testing needed to inform treatment decisions.